liljacs/in3120-2021/papers/README.md

 * (🍀) D. Lemire, L. Boytsov, ["Decoding Billions of Integers Per Second Through Vectorization"](decoding-billions-of-integers-per-second.pdf).

   The posting lists in an inverted index are typically compressed to yield a number of performance benefits, and the efficiency of decompressing these lists is thus a focus area.
 Industrial-strength implementations are heavily optimized and concerned with utilizing the available hardware to its fullest, as this paper exemplifies.
-The paper's Related Work section gives a good summary of several families of relevant compression algorithms.
+The paper's Related Work section gives a good summary of several families of relevant compression algorithms, including Simple-9 and PFOR which are not covered by the textbook.
+The hardware- and implementation focus of the paper is outside the scope of this course.

 ## Systems

-* (☕) J. Dean, S. Ghemawat, ["MapReduce: Simplified Data Processing on Large Clusters"](mapreduce-simplified-data-processing-on-large-clusters.pdf).
+* (🍀/☕) J. Dean, S. Ghemawat, ["MapReduce: Simplified Data Processing on Large Clusters"](mapreduce-simplified-data-processing-on-large-clusters.pdf).

   The textbook thoroughly discusses MapReduce in the context of distributed indexing.
 This is the original paper.
 A typical use of such systems is to process large logs and data sets, e.g., query- or clickthrough logs.
 Apache Hadoop, Apache Spark and similar systems are popular open-source systems inspired by MapReduce.